-Dubai Miracle Garden: The world’s largest flower garden.
+Dubai Miracle Garden: The world’s most extensive flower garden.
 The garden has a total of 45 million flowers.

 Dune Bashing and BBQ: Take the evening desert safari.
 All include dune bashing, sand boarding, BBQ dinner, belly dancing, and camel rides.
 We enjoyed this (except for the men eat first nonsense) and enjoyed the hookah!